Yoav666s/dnd-wiki/collections/_classes/basic-rules/wizard/main.md

 As a student of arcane magic, you have a spellbook containing spells that show the first glimmerings of your true power.

 ### Cantrips
-At 1st level, you know three cantrips of your choice from the wizard spell list.
+At 1st level, you know three cantrips of your choice from the [[rules:wizard spell list]].
 You learn additional wizard cantrips of your choice at higher levels, as shown in the Cantrips Known column of the Wizard table.

 ### Spellbook
 At 1st level, you have a spellbook containing six 1st-level wizard spells of your choice.
 Your spellbook is the repository of the wizard spells you know, except your cantrips, which are fixed in your mind.